sec-bit/zkPoD-node/README.md

 #### Basic Info

-We present three variant protocols, PoD-AS, PoD-AS* and PoD-CR, used for different purposes.

 |  Protocol  | Throughput |   Communication   |   Gas Cost (Ethereum)   | Data/Tx (Ethereum) |
 | :----: | :----------------: | :---------------------: | :---------------------: | :---------------------: |
 | PoD-CR |        3.39 MiB/s       |        $O(2n)$        | $O(\log{}n)$ |         < 100 TiB         |
 | PoD-AS |        3.91 MiB/s       |    $O(2n)$    |    $O(n)$    |        < 350 KiB        |
 | PoD-AS* |    35 KiB/s    |    $O(2n)$    |    $O(1)$    |        Unlimited        |

-PoD-AS supports fastest data delivery with O(n) on-chain computation.
-The variant is suitable for permissioned blockchain, where the performance (TPS) is high and computation cost of smart contract is pretty low.
+PoD-AS supports the fastest data delivery with O(n) on-chain computation.
+The variant is suitable for permissioned blockchain, where the performance (TPS) is high and the computation cost of the smart contract is pretty low.

 PoD-AS* is using zkSNARKs to reduce on-chain computation to O(1), but with slower off-chain delivery.